Skip to main content

 Code Example

-The example below wraps 0.5 SOL, then listens to the stream and triggers migration + buy the moment tokensInPool == 0.
+The example below listens to the stream and fires a Jito Bundle (migrate + buy) the moment tokensInPool == 0.

 import websockets